 Selected as ESA's seventh Earth Explorer in May 2013, the Biomass mission will provide crucial information about the state of our forests and how they are changing.
 The data will be used to further our knowledge of the role forests play in the carbon cycle.
 Biomass will also provide essential support to UN treaties on the reduction of emissions from deforestation and forest degradation.

-The Biomass launch is expected around end of 2022 and is planned to be a five-year mission.
+The Biomass launch is expected around April 2024 and is planned to be a five-year mission.

 The objective of the Biomass mission is to determine the global distribution of forest biomass by reducing the uncertainty in the calculation of carbon stock and fluxes associated with the terrestrial biosphere.